Its-Vichy/1K-Discord-Token-Generator/README.txt

-Hi Homies, release when i got 50 stars.
+Hi Homies, release when i got 50 stars + 450 Followers.
 The generator is written in Golang, Python, Javascript (yes).